gcallah/MiscWriting/Gorgias/gorgias.md

 person to "read the room."
 So, for instance, if you say, "I think that IVF is morally problematic," you may be met with "Read the room: even Trump favors IVF!"

-"Then it is quite possible to pander to the souls of a crowd, without regard to what is best for them?"
+But Socrates knew that "the room" is a very unreliable meter to gauge the truth or justice of some position.
+He knew that the sophists often would "pander to the souls of a crowd, without regard to what is best for them?"
 96

 "Do the orators in your opinion speak always with an eye to what is best, and make it the constant aim of their speeches